 Risk aversion is a big challenge in B2B UX designs but it can be solved with qualitative user research, stakeholder interviews, and persona journey maps.
 Use research data to anticipate cold feet and serve up experiences that inspire confidence and lead users to the next step.

 Responsive user interfaces will adapt to the screen-size of any device they are viewed on.
 As such they are an integral part of omnichannel experiences.

 B2B buyers have been consistently evolving towards a more digital sales cycle and this has resulted in mobile experiences becoming a key factor for B2B companies.
 In fact, according to Think With Google, 40% of B2B revenue is either influenced by, or directly caused by mobile devices.

 Additionally, mobile experiences drive customer retention, with over 90% of B2B buyers reporting that they are more likely to make further purchases from a vendor after a superior mobile experience.

 5. UX Research is an Ongoing Process

 The biggest mistake B2B brands can make today is to implement UX once and forget about it.
 User expectations and behaviours are changing constantly and it’s important to stay ahead of the competition by constantly interviewing stakeholders and running participatory design programs.
 Test usability and bring new iterations that improve the enterprise user experience.

 The Bottom line

-B2B UX research is a crucial part of any brand identity and marketing strategy in 2023.
+B2B UX research is a crucial part of any brand identity and marketing strategy.
 By focusing on the user’s mental models instead of the designer’s and constantly implementing feedback, you can create a superior UX to stay ahead of the competition.